-I am working on two research projects.
-I am currently writing a book about how young, secular Jewish Israelis view the role of ethno-religious nationalism in the Israeli/Palestinian conflict.
-I am also in the planning stages for a future project on faith-based aid to Syrian refugees in Lebanon and Jordan.
+I have recently completed a book about how young, secular Jewish Israelis see the role of ethno-religious nationalism in the Israeli/Palestinian conflict.
+I am finalizing a project on religious pluralism and faith-based aid to Syrian refugees in Lebanon and Jordan.
+I am in the early stages of two new projects:

 Each of the three “generations” of secular Jews (hilonim) who have lived in Israel-Palestine since 1947 has had an experience with Palestinians which is generationally distinctive.
 Those who have come of age since the collapse of the Oslo process are no exception.